epidemian/epidemian.github.io/_drafts/programmer-vs-mathematician.md

 And how about you?
 What was on *your* mind while your eyes read this?

-Thank you very much for coming with me in this journey.
+Thank you very much for coming along in this little journey.

 [fixed point]: https://en.wikipedia.org/wiki/Fixed_point_(mathematics)
 [6174]: https://en.wikipedia.org/wiki/6174_(number)